Self-reliance and sustainability in the 21st century.

 Chipotle CEO joins Rep. Louise Slaughter (D-NY) and leading antibiotic expert to discuss the Preservation of Antibiotics for Medical Treatment Act of 2009

 Nearly one year after the Pew Commission on Industrial Farm Animal Production recommended that America reform the way food animals are raised, Rep. Louise Slaughter (D-NY) will reintroduce on Tuesday, March 17, the Preservation of Antibiotics for Medical Treatment Act of 2009 (PAMTA).
 The bill will seek the withdrawal of antibiotics important to human health from use on factory farms unless animals are sick.
 Medical experts agree that the misuse of antibiotics in industrial farming directly contributes to a dramatic rise in antibiotic-resistant infections in humans.
-The news media have also weighed in on the issue, including in an op-ed today from columnist Nicholas Kristof of The New York Times.
+The news media have also weighed in on the issue, including in an

 According to estimates by the Union of Concerned Scientists, 50 million pounds of antibiotics — nearly 70 percent of all antibiotics sold in the United States — have been used in food animals for purposes other than treating disease since PAMTA was last introduced two years ago.
 Antibiotics are commonly fed to entire flocks or herds in their daily feed or water to compensate for overcrowded, often unsanitary conditions and to promote weight gain, giving rise to new strains of antibiotic-resistant bacteria.
 At the same time, few new antibiotics are entering the market to take the place of ineffective ones.
 The Food and Drug Administration last approved a new antibiotic for humans in 2003.